 Our experience shows that the most successful Scouts are those with a variety of activities and interests.
 We encourage all of our Scouts to be active in music, sports, school, church and other activities.
 They do their best to attend meetings and camp-outs and we make allowances by adapting the Patrol Method to varying attendance.
 The Scouts learn to be flexible and to work well with many others, preparing them better for the real world.

-Our troop is sponsored by the West Hempfield Fire and Rescue at 3476 Marietta Ave, Lancaster, PA 17601 and we meet Wednesday evenings in their fire hall.
+Our troop is sponsored by the West Hempfield Fire and Rescue at 3476 Marietta Ave, Lancaster, PA 17601 and we meet Wednesday evenings at 6:45 PM in their fire hall.